pmndrs/zustand/docs/guides/testing.md

 Since Jest and Vitest have slight differences, like Vitest using **ES modules** and Jest using **CommonJS modules**, you need to keep that in mind if you are using Vitest instead of Jest.

+The mock provided below will enable both test runners to clear all zustand stores after each test.

 ### Jest

-In the next steps we are going to setup our Jest environment in order to mock Zustand
+In the next steps we are going to setup our Jest environment in order to mock Zustand.

 ```ts
 // __mocks__/zustand.ts